Suzuki Jimny: 550 cc era

-The SJ30 Jimny 550 was mainly for Japanese domestic market consumption where it suited the Kei car category.
-Still powered by the LJ50 engine also used in its predecessor, the Jimny 550 was by a sizable margin the last two-stroke car engine built in Japan.
-Production ended with the withdrawal of type approval in November 1987 in favor of its F5A-engined brother, the JA71.
-The two-stroke had been favored by Japanese off-roaders (and by Suzuki) due to its light weight and superior low-speed torque.
+The SJ30 Jimny 550 began its production in May 1981 and was mainly for Japanese domestic market consumption where it suited the Kei car category.
+Still powered by the LJ50 engine also used in its predecessor, the Jimny 550 was the last two-stroke automobile built in Japan by a sizable margin.
+The two-stroke had been favored by Japanese off-roaders (and Suzuki) due to its light weight and superior low-speed torque.